eschilb/tiy_assignments/day_22/user_stories.md

 4. Keeps going through lessons as each one is mastered.
 5. Goes back to home after she tests out of a few skill clumps.
 6. Invites friends from class via facebook.

+### Testing

+1. A/B Test a more oustanding button for "find friends on facebook"
+2. A/B test a more prominent "basics" button but making it orange and making the placement test button a smaller size
+3. A/B test an icon by "set your daily goal"